omoefe-123/multiplication.sh/README.md

 ## Multiplication Table Generator

-This Bash script helps to generates a multiplication table for a number entered by the user.
-This project will help you practice using loops, handling user input and applying conditinal logic in Bash Scripting
+This Bash script helps to generate a multiplication table for a number entered by the user.
+This project will help you practice using loops, handling user input and applying conditiOnal logic in Bash Scripting

 ## USAGE

-   1. log into my Linux server
+   1. Log into my Linux server
    2. Create multiplication.sh and run the command Vim multiplication.sh
    3. Start your shell scripting with the following command

       `#!/bin/bash`

-   4. after i can make the script executable at this stage by using the following command
+   4. After i can make the script executable at this stage by using the following command

       `chmod +x multiplication.sh`

    5. To run the the script,i ran this command

       `./multiplication.sh`

 ## SCRIPT BREAKDOWN